vladsft/ai-legal-anayst/README.md

     "detail": "Jurisdiction analysis failed: <error description>" }
   ```

-**Client Guidance:**

-1. **Caching**: The endpoint caches analysis results.
-Subsequent requests for the same contract return cached data without calling OpenAI API again.

-2. **Jurisdiction Field**: After successful analysis, the contract's `jurisdiction` field is automatically updated with the detected jurisdiction.

-3. **Retry Logic**:
-   - For 404 errors: Do not retry (contract doesn't exist)
-   - For 500 errors: Retry with exponential backoff (5s, 10s, 20s)
-   - For OpenAI rate limits: Wait and retry (60s, 120s)

-4. **Timeouts**: Set client timeout to at least 60 seconds (UK law analysis can take 15-45 seconds for complex contracts)

 **What this endpoint does:**
 - Analyzes contract through UK contract law lens using OpenAI GPT-4o